Is caffeine of all things the next on the FDA’s radar? And if so, what do they consider “excessive” enough to be “adulterated”?

 So what does the FDA consider to be excessive?!

-Given the FDA’s lust for taking an inch and going a mile, citing fraudulent research, and their hypocritical stances on pharmaceuticals, we’re weary of what this means for other caffeine-containing products, and believe there should be set limits.
+Given the FDA’s lust for taking an inch and going a mile, citing fraudulent research, and their hypocritical stances on pharmaceuticals, we’re weary of what this means for other caffeine-containing products, and even though the supplement law of the land (DSHEA) wasn’t designed this way, believe there should be set limits.
 Vague laws are the tools of tyrants.

 Caffeine-based pills and pre-workouts make it easy for people to achieve a non-dangerous dose.
 Will the FDA leave these products alone?
 Or is this the first step in an industry-sweeping move to regulate caffeine and dietary stimulants more directly?